Hume MRT station: Shell station

 The Downtown Line (DTL) was first announced in 2007, and the stations of DTL Stage 2 were announced in July 2008.
-The tunnels between the Hillview and Beauty World stations were constructed by SKEC Singapore Branch as part of Contract 915, which was awarded to the company for S$225.2 million in June 2009.
-During the construction of the DTL, only the structural provisions for the future Hume station were built.
+The tunnels between the Hillview and Beauty World stations were constructed by SKEC Singapore Branch as part of Contract 915, which was awarded to the company for S$225.2 million (US$ million in 2021) in June 2009.
+During the construction of the DTL, only the structural provisions (the "box") for the future Hume station were built.
 The shell structural provisions were completed in 2014.

-In 2014 and 2015, Hume residents petitioned for the station's construction to improve transport connectivity in the area, while Member of Parliament (MP) Low Yen Ling (who represented Bukit Gombak) raised the issue with transport minister Lui Tuck Yew in March 2015.
+In 2014 and 2015, Hume residents petitioned for the station's construction to improve transport connectivity in the area, while Member of Parliament (MP) Low Yen Ling (who represented Bukit Gombak) raised the issue in March 2015 with Lui Tuck Yew, the transport minister.
 The Land Transport Authority (LTA), Singapore's transport agency, explained that projected ridership levels in the area did not justify the full construction of the station.
 The LTA also cited the availability of adequate transport alternatives in the area.

 In April 2017, The Straits Times reported that construction works were still ongoing at the future station site, speculating that the station would be opened soon, but the LTA clarified that only a station box was being built at the time.
 Following the opening of DTL Stage 3, another resident petitioned for the station's opening.

-During a parliamentary debate on the transport ministry's budget on 7 March 2019, senior minister of state for transport Janil Puthucheary announced that Hume station would open in 2025.
+During a parliamentary debate on the transport ministry's budget on 7 March 2019, senior minister of state for transport Janil Puthucheary announced Hume station would open in 2025.
 The station's opening was planned to coincide with the redevelopment of the former Bukit Timah Fire Station and the Rail Corridor.
-Janil also acknowledged that the decision was due to Low's repeated appeals for the station's opening.
+Janil also acknowledged the decision was due to Low's repeated appeals for the station's opening.
 Nevertheless, Hume residents interviewed by Today expressed dismay over the six-year wait for the station's opening.
-A veteran contractor interviewed by The Straits Times in June 2020 suggested that the station retrofitting works could be completed within 1.5 years, making it possible for the station to open before 2025.
+A veteran contractor interviewed by The Straits Times in June 2020 suggested the station retrofitting works could be completed within 1.5 years, making it possible for the station to open before 2025.